Keyring service consumers require that a keyring component or plugin be installed:

-If you intend to use keyring functions in conjunction with the chosen keyring plugin, install the functions after installing that plugin, using the instructions in Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.
+If you intend to use keyring functions in conjunction with the chosen keyring component or plugin, install the functions after installing that component or plugin, using the instructions in Section 22.214.171.124, “General-Purpose Keyring Key-Management Functions”.

-Only one keyring plugin should be enabled at a time.
-Enabling multiple keyring plugins is unsupported and results may not be as anticipated.
+Only one keyring component or plugin should be enabled at a time.
+Enabling multiple keyring components or plugins is unsupported and results may not be as anticipated.